 Pool Party Requests, Approval, and Rules

-Guests must be accompanied by a RESIDENT at ALL times and are limited to no more than six at one time.
+Guests must be accompanied by an ADULT RESIDENT at ALL times and are limited to no more than six guests at one time.
 To bring more than six guests, please submit a pool party request.

+.
 Upon approval of the pool party request, a deposit of $50 (check, no cash) is required, with return contingent upon condition of the pool area and bathrooms after the party.
 All party trash is to be removed by the party host.
 You will need to have the approved, signed form at the party with you.

 There is a maximum of 25 people allowed for a pool party (total including resident and guests), with one adult required for every 10 children in attendance.
 The party may last no longer than 3 hours (including setup and cleanup).

-"Prime time" pool hours are identified as Saturday, Sunday, and holidays from 10:00 a.m. to 4:00 p.m. during the months in which the pool heater is working (April through end of October).
+"Prime time" pool hours are identified as Saturday, Sunday, and holidays from 10:00 a.m. to 4:00 p.m. during the months in which the pool heater is working (April through November).
 Parties may not be approved for these prime time hours.
 The pool party host is responsible for the safe conduct and observance of pool rules by all guests.
 Please print out and read the pool rules.

 Mailbox Blockage by Refuse Cans and Adequate Space from Buildings